telerik/kendo-ui-core/docs/controls/interactivity/progressbar/overview.md

 Make a reference to an existing ProgressBar instance via [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
 Once done, use the [ProgressBar API](/api/web/progressbar) to control its behavior.

-The example below denmonstrates how to access an existing ProgressBer instance.
+The example below demonstrates how to access an existing ProgressBar instance.

 ###### Example